 Central Europe's Countries and Geography

-Germany's geography is quite diverse.
-The North German Plain and its coastal regions contrast with the rolling hills and river valleys of the central uplands, while the Bavarian Alps dominate the southeastern border.
-Rivers such as the Rhine and Danube flow through the country, contributing to both the country's natural beauty and its economic vitality.
+As the largest country in Central Europe, Germany has a diverse geography.
+The North German Plain and its coastal regions contrast with the rolling hills and river valleys of the central uplands.
+The Bavarian Alps dominate the southeastern border.
+Rivers such as the Rhine and Danube flow through the country, contributing to its natural beauty and helping to power the economy.

 As the capital of Austria, Vienna has long been a center of European classical music, home to renowned composers such as Mozart, Beethoven, and Strauss.
 Vienna's architectural marvels, including the Hofburg Palace and Schönbrunn Palace, display the city's imperial past as the seat of the Habsburg dynasty.

-Additionally, Vienna plays a crucial role in international diplomacy, hosting numerous international organizations, including the United Nations Office at Vienna and the Organization for Security and Co-operation in Europe (OSCE).
+Vienna also plays a role in international diplomacy, hosting numerous international organizations, including the United Nations Office at Vienna and the Organization for Security and Co-operation in Europe (OSCE).

 Bern is the capital city of Switzerland and houses the Federal Palace (Bundeshaus), where both chambers of the Swiss Federal Assembly (the national parliament) convene.